p7g/c-bytecode-vm/README.md

 test:a
 ```

-Accessing a struct field that does not exist results in a panic at run-time.
+Accessing a struct field that does not exist results in a throw at run-time.

 An anonymous struct can be declared and instantiated in one expression:
 ```c